Adibvafa/CodonTransformer/README.md

 This subpackage is responsible for:

+- Preparing data for model training and inference
 - Preprocessing and cleaning DNA and protein sequences
 - Translating DNA sequences to protein sequences
 - Reading and processing FASTA files